Rules

 1.0 GENERAL

 1.1 NAME - The name of this League is the San Diego Pool League (SDPL).
-We are a non-profit 501
+We are a non-profit 501 c(4) organization.

-1.2 PURPOSE - The purpose of the SDPL is to foster regional and national amateur sports
+1.2 PURPOSE - The purpose of the SDPL is to foster regional and national amateur sports competition, and to create an organizational structure for the education and development of amateur competitors.

-and the SDPL shall conduct all business through its current address at P.O.
-Box 3434, San Diego, CA.
+1.3 PRINCIPAL OFFICE - The principal office of the SDPL shall be located in San Diego, California and the SDPL shall conduct all business through its current address at P.O.
+Box 3434, San Diego, CA. 92163 and through its website at www.sdpool.org.

-1.4 STRUCTURE - The SDPL holds weekly team play on Monday nights in the central San Diego
+1.4 STRUCTURE - The SDPL holds weekly team play on Monday nights in the central San Diego area conducting two (2) seasons each year.

 2.0 ORGANIZATION

-2.2 SPONSORS - Any business or organization may sponsor teams upon meeting the following
+2.2 SPONSORS - Any business or organization may sponsor teams upon meeting the following requirements:

-- Arrange for the free use of an acceptable pool table for the 16 games played during each
+- Arrange for the free use of an acceptable pool table for the 16 games played during each weekly match in a cocktail lounge, tavern or like establishment.
+An establishment may have no more than 2 teams per pool table.

-- Designate one individual as a point of contact between the sponsoring business or
+- Designate one individual as a point of contact between the sponsoring business or organization and the SDPL.

-2.4 TEAM CAPTAINS - Are designated by their team members to represent them in the
+2.4 TEAM CAPTAINS - Are designated by their team members to represent them in the determination of policy that governs the operation/rules of the SDPL, with responsibility for the following:

 - Must have a phone, email or contact number.

-- Ensure that team members are aware of and adhere to all SDPL Bylaws, Match Policy and
+- Ensure that team members are aware of and adhere to all SDPL Bylaws, Match Policy and Rules.

 - Attend all designated Captain’s Meetings or send a representative.

-- Act as host when playing at their team’s sponsor bar by performing duties as assigned by the
+- Act as host when playing at their team’s sponsor bar by performing duties as assigned by the Board.

 - Designate a co-captain to act in their absence.

-A team captain can be removed from their position with or without cause, by vote of the team
+A team captain can be removed from their position with or without cause, by vote of the team members or by the Board.
+The team’s sponsor must be notified of the removal.

 2.5 TEAM FINES - As required by these Bylaws, Team Fines will be assessed by the following:

-- Failure to turn in either score sheets or weekly match fees within 24 hours after the start of
+- Failure to submit match scores or weekly match fees within 24 hours after the start of your match will result in a $5.00 fine per occurrence.

 - Failure to have team representation at a scheduled Captains meeting is a $10.00 fine.